TiffanyDonner/paw-perfect-planner/README.md

 #### Deployment to GitHub Pages
 1. In GitHub, navigate to Settings.
 Within Settings, navigate to the Source section under Github Pages.
-2. From the dropdown menu, selected master branch and then clicked Save.
+2. From the dropdown menu, selected master branch and selection will save automatically.
-3. Git hub creates a [link](https://tiffanydonner.github.io/tipping-calculator-in-swedish/) to where the site is hosted/published.
+3. Git hub creates a [link](https://tiffanydonner.github.io/paw-purfect-planner/) to where the site is hosted/published.

 #### Updating
 1. Any updates that are committed and push to GitHub will be updated to GitHub Pages.